nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 As an exercise, try the following:

-1. Change the behavior of the component so that it does something incorrect.
+1. Change the behavior of the component so that it does something incorrectly.
 For example, try adding one to a telemetry value before emitting it.